2020 Massachusetts House of Representatives election

 The 2020 Massachusetts House of Representatives election took place on November 3, 2020.
 It elected members of the Massachusetts House of Representatives.
-Democrats gained a net 2 seats.
-One independent Susannah Whipps was also elected.
-Incumbent Speaker Robert DeLeo was reelected but left the house before the new session to take a position at Northeastern University, he was replaced by Ronald Mariano.
+Democrats achieved a net gain of 2 seats.
+One independent, Susannah Whipps, was also elected.
+Incumbent Speaker Robert DeLeo won re-election but resigned before the new session to take a position at Northeastern University; Ronald Mariano replaced him as Speaker.